softwaretechnik-berlin/jlauncher/README.md

 - [ ] Allow to specify vm options in the manifest.
 - [ ] Make vm options overridable on the command line.
-- [ ] Make repositories overridable/ allow to define bootstrap, repository, perhaps in a global config.
 - [X] Have a way to add aliases/ wrapper scripts so that we can create an alias for a tool.
       => We can now install.
 - [ ] Reimplement jlauncher in go, so that we can have a small statically linked executable that is